skhiggins/KLC_Guide/README.md

     ```

 12. When the processed data files, logs, graphs, etc. are ready on the server, use FileZilla again to download them to the Dropbox folder.
     - Alternatively, for projects using git for version control, for the logs and graphs you can `git push` on the server and `git pull` on your local computer.
-For processed data files, you will still need to use SFTP since we exclude these from version control by including them in the `.gitignore` file.
+For processed data files, you will still need to download them through an FTP client such as Filezilla since we exclude these from version control by including them in the `.gitignore` file.

 ## Misc.